linuxhw/hw-probe/README.md

 Share your probes and logs with Linux developers in order to debug and fix problems on your computer.
 Simplify inventory of hardware and navigate over the computers in your company.

 You can make a probe with the help of a script, Docker image or Linux ISO (see below).

+By creating probes you contribute to the "HDD/SSD Real-Life Reliability Test" study: https://github.com/linuxhw/SMART

 Usage
 -----